Reckless driving is a criminal offense under Connecticut traffic laws, and it is surprisingly easy to get charged with reckless driving.

 All these points and more can challenge the standing of a recklessness charge.

-If you are charged for reckless for driving over 85 miles per hour, we can contest the determination of the speed.
+If you are charged with reckless for driving over 85 miles per hour, we can contest the determination of the speed.
 Was it officially clocked on radar/lidar?
 If so, is the device properly maintained and calibrated?
 Can the prosecution and the police provide those maintenance records?

 I can also look for opportunities to get the charges reduced from a criminal offense down to a simple moving violation or civil charge.
 If I can keep you from ending up with a permanent criminal record, that is a very successful outcome in many cases.